neymoura/android-youcandraw/README.md

 Hey everyone!

-I made this app to show how simple is to capture user input and draw something on screen =)
+I made this app to show how simple is to capture user input and draw something on screen using Kotlin =)

 ## How does it work?